 Athletic Training Students at TCU are subject to the university regulations and procedures outlined in the institution's graduate catalog, Athletic Training Program Handbook, and all other published material containing such regulations, policies, and procedures.
 Athletic Training Students are also expected to comply with all federal, state, and local laws.
 This principle extends to conduct off campus that is likely to have adverse effects on the University, the MSAT Program, or on the educational process.
-In addition, ATSs are subject to additional policies and procedures outlined in this handbook as well as pertinent National Collegiate Athletic Association (NCAA).
+In addition, Athletic Training Students may be subject to additional National Collegiate Athletic Association (NCAA) policies and procedures.
 Athletic Training Students are expected to be thoroughly familiar with institutional, departmental, and MSAT Program policies and procedures.